1990

 that the fans could catch up with the car and surrounded it.

-incidents and even injured people.
+number of incidents and even some injuries.

-David: "It actually got quite scary.
+Dave: "It actually got quite scary.
 The whole thing got a little

 bit out of control.
 There was no way we could have known that there was